pactflow/katacoda-workshops/pactflow-can-i-deploy-js/step6.md

 before((done) => server.listen(8081, done));

 it("validates the expectations of ProductService", () => {
-// (2) Telling Pact to use the contracts stored in Pactflow and where the Product API will be running const opts = {
+// (2) Telling Pact to use the contracts stored in PactFlow and where the Product API will be running const opts = {
 logLevel: "INFO",
 providerBaseUrl: "http://localhost:8081",